Frenkel biexcitons in hybrid HJ photophysical aggregates: Discussion

-The complex spectral structure due to hybrid HJ excitons~\cite{Spano:2014aa}, that are not resolved within the inhomogeneously-broadened linear absorption lineshape, are revealed using nonlinear coherent spectroscopy.
-All excitons also reveal corresponding biexcitons; however, it is surprising that H-like excitons appear to do so via \emph{intrachain} exciton-exciton couplings.
-In contrast, J-like excitons appear to do so through \emph{interchain} coupling.
-In either case, the biexciton binding energy is related to the exciton-exciton contact interaction $U$ and the inter-site hopping energy $t$, which are molecular parameters quantified by quantum chemistry.
-The insights presented in this report open opportunities to design and predict the stability of Frenkel biexcitons in polymeric semiconductors, and more generally, to explore in unprecedented depth the many-body electronic structure of any material in which Frenkel excitons are the primary photoexcitations, including a broader class of organic semiconductors~\cite{agranovich2009excitations}, molecular aggregates~\cite{hestand2017molecular}, photosynthetic light-harvesting complexes~\cite{scholes2011lessons}, and DNA~\cite{bittner2006lattice}.
+In summary, the complex spectral structure due to hybrid HJ excitons~\cite{Spano:2014aa} that are not resolved within the inhomogeneously-broadened linear absorption lineshape are revealed in a model polymeric semiconductor, PBTTT, using nonlinear coherent spectroscopy.
+All exciton resonances are identified along with their corresponding biexciton counterparts.
+A key finding is that that \emph{interchain} H-like excitons are associated with \emph{intrachain} exciton-exciton couplings.
+In contrast, \emph{intrachain} J-like excitons are paired by \emph{interchain} exciton-exciton couplings.
+In either case, the biexciton binding energy is related to the exciton-exciton contact interaction $U$ and the inter-site hopping energy $t$, which are intrinsic molecular parameters quantified by quantum chemistry and that are expected to be controllable via chemical design and polymer assembly.
+The reason is that $\Delta$ and $U$ depend on the local exciton dipole moment and, thus, likely on the strength of the push-pull character of the polymer building blocks, \textit{i.e}. the chemistry of the monomer unit.
+The insights presented in this report, thus, enable prediction of the stability of Frenkel biexcitons in polymeric semiconductors and provides insights and design guidelines towards new materials discovery.
+More generally, it provides a platform to explore in unprecedented depth the many-body electronic structure of any material in which Frenkel excitons are the primary photoexcitations, ranging from organic semiconductors~\cite{agranovich2009excitations} and molecular crystals~\cite{hestand2017molecular} to photosynthetic light-harvesting complexes~\cite{scholes2011lessons} and protein/DNA structures~\cite{bittner2006lattice}.